 The Key Ideas

 To be innovative, you have to learn to be comfortable with some level of “maybe”.
 Too often we want proof that something is right or will work, instead of looking at what we’re willing to lose if we are wrong.
-We need to setup systems that allow us to take changes when creating new experiences and look at metrics that allow us to experiement rather than punish new ideas with slower growth.
+We need to set up systems that allow us to make changes when creating new experiences and look at metrics that allow us to experiment rather than punish new ideas with slower growth.

 You have to believe in your story before you can authentically share it.
 A major element of creating change is bringing others on board.
 This is nearly impossible if you don’t first believe in the idea yourself and second if you can’t make the story concrete enough for them to buy into it.

-The old way was about controlling power, the new way is about open, participatory and peer driven.
+The old way was about controlling power, the new way is about being open, participatory and peer-driven.
 It’s about working collaboratively to increase returns for everybody.
 Partnerships are messy.
 Even the good ones take work.

 Look at what isn’t happening and imagine what could. – Beth Comstock